github-linguist/linguist/CONTRIBUTING.md

 	bundle exec git-linguist --commit=362d300cb021f11fe1c66f69b7f1bb0c246f01b0 breakdown

-to get a breakdown in JSON format of an specific commit.
+to get a breakdown in JSON format for an specific commit.

-Try it too in some other directory, for instance:
+You can try it too in some other directory this way:

 	bundle exec linguist ../../CPAN/Algorithm-Evolutionary